WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 ### Tools
 - [ljwolf/cenpy](https://github.com/ljwolf/cenpy) - A Python library for exploring and querying the US Census API and returning Pandas DataFrames.

+## General tools for working with data
+- [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data.
+(It's basically a Swiss Army chainsaw for manipulating tabular data.)

 ## Contribute

 Please contribute things that could be useful to others using [WPRDC ](https://www.wprdc.org)[data](https://data.wprdc.org), including scripts for data cleaning or analyzing data, Jupyter notebooks for particular datasets, and tools for manipulating and visualizing the data.